hodlwallet/jobs/README.md

 These are the openings we might want to hire for later

-- Sr Mobile / Xamarin Software Engineer
+- Mobile / Xamarin Software Engineer
 - Backend / Python Engineer

 # Contact